 Camping under the stars, counting the stars, the unknown feeling to what lies ahead, it's very raw.
 I highly recommend couples doing it.
 It's the best.

 Our friends finally return after a period of two hours.
 They brought back dinner.
 We all had tea, little wine.
-The Bombay guy went crazy over the stars.
-He said he has never seen this amount of stars altogether, it was endless, billions of stars.
+The Bombay person went crazy over the stars.
+He said he has never seen these amount of stars altogether, it was endless, billions of stars.
 It was therapeutic for him.
 He played old Hindi classic songs and we played modern songs, it felt great, the trip was very therapeutic for all of us.

 We had dinner around 9, rice with egg curry and veggies.
 I was not a huge fan of the food as I was craving for chicken, but it was delicious.
 The moon finally showed up around 9.30 and it was beautiful, another half an hour of chatting and we retired to our tents.

 Early morning, I woke up around 5.30, too lazy to get out of my sleeping bag.
-When I heard the other guy calling us to see the sunrise.
-As soon as I unzipped the tent, the rays came bursting in, the very first rays touching us.
+When I heard the other trekker calling us to see the sunrise.
+As soon as I unzipped the tent, the sun rays came bursting in, the very first rays touching us.
 And I looked back and time stopped for me.
 I was looking in awe what was in front of my eyes.
 A sea of fog floating above the Town of Mechuka, I couldn't breath for a few seconds.
 It was such a beautiful sight.
 I was screaming at my boyfriend to come out and look.
 I wanted everyone to just witness what I'm looking at.

 We were the first to see the sun light while the town of Mechuka is still covered with fog.
 We took many pictures, we saw the fog slowly disappearing while sipping tea on our grand seat on top of the mountain.
 It felt like a theater, so beautiful.

-It's time to head back.
+It was time to head back.
 We were to have our breakfast in the old gentleman's house.
 We packed up our tent, took a few minutes to say good bye to this gorgeous place.

 After walking for an hour we finally reached the plains, looking back at the mountain top where we camped, it couldn't be seen from the plains.
 I wanted to sleep on the grasses, it would be so peaceful to sleep there for a few hours while the sun is still bright and before the strong winds return.